HARSHITSTARK/Resume/Resume.md

 ### • Gesture Recognition System | Arduino, Android Studio:
 ◦ Recognized 3 hand gestures using accelerometer data from Arduino and fed it to an Android phone using low cost BLE.
 Implemented machine learning (logistic regression) to make the system efficient.
-### •IOT based Traffic Monitoring and Management System:|Raspberry Pi, Python:
+### • IOT based Traffic Monitoring and Management System:|Raspberry Pi, Python:
 ◦ Built a Twilio NB-IOT based system that detects traffic density on a route and sends a JSON data to Azure.
 Created Azure database to store sensor values and send alert notifications to the commuters on the route.
-### •Text-to-Speech Device j Raspberry Pi, Python:
+### • Text-to-Speech Device j Raspberry Pi, Python:
 ◦ Designed a device which captures an image, process it using OpenCV library, apply OCR engine(Tesseract library) for converting the image to editable text and used google TTS tool to generate the speech for text.
-### •Unseen Area Mapping Using Swarm Robotics|ATmega 2560, Embedded C:
+### • Unseen Area Mapping Using Swarm Robotics|ATmega 2560, Embedded C:
 ◦ Implemented a swarm intelligence algorithm (Particle Swarm Optimization) using 3 robots embedded with IR proximity sensors, wheel encoders, Zigbee modules to effectively draw a map of an unseen area using MATLAB.

 ## ACHIEVEMENTS